Skip to main content

 1. Use a Mac, Linux, or Windows machine to run sloctl.

 The Nobl9 command-line utility makes creating and updating many SLOs at once easy.
-See sloctl User Guide for more details.
+See sloctl user guide for more details.

 2. Select a Kubernetes cluster or any Docker environment—or use a Docker environment on your local machine—to run the Nobl9 Agent.

-The Nobl9 Agent collects Service Level Indicator (SLI) metrics from your existing metrics systems, such as Datadog, New Relic, or Prometheus.
+The Nobl9 Agent collects service level indicator (SLI) metrics from your existing metrics systems, such as Datadog, New Relic, or Prometheus.

 3. Verify that you received an email from Nobl9 with a link to set up your user account.

-Setting Up sloctl
+Setting up sloctl

 The command-line interface (CLI) for Nobl9 is named sloctl.
 You can use the sloctl CLI to create or update multiple SLOs simultaneously, create or update numerous thresholds, or update SLOs as part of continuous integration/continuous delivery (CI/CD).